Professional Resource

 4. Invisible Labor and Lack of Reciprocity

-Clinical Note: Scapegoated clients often present as "difficult" or "resistant" because they have learned that authority figures cannot be trusted.
+Note: Scapegoated clients often present as "difficult" or "resistant" because they have learned that authority figures cannot be trusted.
 Building rapport requires explicit acknowledgment that their perceptions may be accurate, not distorted.

 Secondary Indicators